Inventory : Configuration: Products

 Radio: A Radio button allows the selection of only one option and lists them out in full view.
 The following is an example of a Radio button attribute where the S (small) variation is selected.

-Pills: Pills displays the selection of only one option and only displays the selected option.
-The following is an example of a Pills attribute where S (small) variation is selected:
+Select: A Select dropdown allows the selection of only one option and only displays the selected option.
+The following is an example of a collapsed Select dropdown attribute where S (small) variation is selected:

 Variants Creation Mode: You'll be offered three options that tailor how product variants are created in Odoo: